-What Does This Mean for My Employees?
+What Does This Mean for Me?

-The temporary provisions to waive cost sharing for COVID-19 vaccines, testing, and related services ordered by a physician or other provider, and overthe-counter (OTC) tests (eight per member per month) ended on May 11, 2023, for fully-insured and BusinessEDGE® level-funded group plans.
+The temporary provisions to waive cost sharing for COVID-19 vaccines, testing, and related services ordered by a physician or other provider, and over-the-counter (OTC) tests (eight per member per month) ended on May 11, 2023.

-Please note the following about cost sharing for these services started on May 11, 2023:
+Please note the following about your cost sharing for these services started on May 11, 2023:

-- COVID-19 over-the-counter at-home test kits will continue to be covered as follows: - with prescription: covered under your plan's pharmacy benefits at the tier 1 cost share and limited to four tests per month unless medically necessary - without a prescription: not covered - COVID-19 tests or related services during a physician visit: - will have the applicable cost share for the place of service - COVID-19 vaccines: - in-network: covered as a preventive health service; will continue to be \$0 for all plan types - out-of-network: HMO will not be covered; PPO and POS will be covered at the applicable cost share
+COVID-19 over-the-counter at-home test kits will continue to be covered as follows:

+- with prescription: covered under your plan's pharmacy benefits at the tier 1 cost share and will be limited to four tests per month unless medically necessary - without a prescription: not covered COVID-19 tests or related services during a physician visit: - will have the applicable cost share depending on where you visit your physician

+COVID-19 vaccines:

+- in-network: covered as a preventive health service and will continue to be \$0 for all plan types - out-of-network: not covered under HMO plans